The Bazaar Voice

 You should launch a product sampling campaign when you need to boost word of mouth or get feedback on a new product.

-• You have a high-quality, effective product ready for people to test.
+- You have a high-quality, effective product ready for people to test.
 It’s important to make sure you’re delivering something genuinely good before people’s opinions start flying.
-A bad product will be all the more maligned by product sampling.
+A bad product will be all the more maligned by product sampling

-• You need increased brand awareness for an existing product.
+- You need increased brand awareness for an existing product.
 If your brand isn’t well-known but you have a great product, you need positive word of mouth to increase brand awareness and fill your sales funnel.
-Just make sure expansion is feasible for you based on your current business model.
+Just make sure expansion is feasible for you based on your current business model

-• You have a new product to launch.
+- You have a new product to launch.
 Product sampling will help with product development, as well as create some additional buzz.
-People who sample your product and love it are more likely to buy it, tell their friends, and even create shareable content about it.
+People who sample your product and love it are more likely to buy it, tell their friends, and even create shareable content about it

 Why you should launch a product sampling campaign

-Product sampling helps brands boost feedback, conversion rates, positive reviews, and social content for both small and enterprise brands alike.
+Product sampling marketing helps brands boost feedback, conversion rates, positive reviews, and social content for both small and enterprise brands alike.

 Get valuable product feedback

 According to Ryan Stewart, a marketing expert and the managing partner of WEBRIS, “We normally ask them questions about their experiences with our services, show how they use them, or even invite them to take part in an online contest that involves using our services.”
-This feedback can help you further develop the product into something your audience will love.

 Boost sales and conversion rates